gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

 ----

-V2 speaker
+**V2** speaker
 ---------------------

-| By default sound output will be via the edge connector on pin0 and the built-in speaker V2.
+| By default sound output will be via the edge connector on pin0 and the **V2** built-in speaker.
-| The V2 built-in speaker can be turned off or on without affecting playing via pin0.
+| The **V2** built-in speaker can be turned off or on without affecting playing via pin0.
+| When flashing a new script to the microbit, the **V2** built-in speaker will be on, unless the code sets it to off.

 .. py:function::  speaker.off()